pkopriv2/bashum/README.md

 # Commands

 * *build*   - Assembles the bashum project in the current working directory.
 * *install* - Installs a bashum to the local bashum repo.
 * *list*    - Lists the currently installed bashums.
 * *show*    - Shows a detailed view of a bashum pacage, a .bashum file or a remote file.
 * *remove*  - Uninstalls a bashum file.
 * *run*     - Runs an executable under the current bashum project.
+* *test*    - Runs a subset of tests for the project.

 # Dependencies